This modifier changes the speed of particles passing through it.

 As usual the actual speed change applied is influenced by the strength of the modifier falloff and for how long the particle remains in the modifier's field of effect.

-In 'Absolute' mode, this is used as the new speed of the particle.
+In 'Absolute' and 'Use Shader' modes, this is used as the new speed of the particle.

-This parameter allows you to introduce some random variation into the speed change.
+This parameter enables you to introduce some random variation into the speed change.

 Clamp Minimum Speed, Particle Speed Minimum